Tony Kane: Club career

+As a child, Kane played for Lisburn Youth, winning the Foyle Cup.
 Kane joined Blackburn Rovers as a youth in November 2004 and was subsequently a member of the squad that won the Premier Academy League in 2004–05.
 He then became a regular member of the Rovers reserve team before signing a two-year contract in 2006.
 In November 2006 he had a brief loan spell at Stockport County before joining Cercle Brugge on another loan deal in January 2007.
 In his first appearance for Cercle, Kane was voted man of the match by fans after a strong debut in a 2–0 win a debut against Zulte Waregem.
+On 31 January 2008, he signed a one-year contract with the club, keeping him until 2009.
 On 10 February 2009, Kane signed a loan deal which took him to Carlisle United until the end of the season.
 On 22 May 2009, it was announced by Carlisle United manager Greg Abbott that a deal had been verbally agreed between Carlisle United and Premier League side Blackburn Rovers to make the loan move a permanent one.
 Kane will be signing a two-year deal with the Cumbria based team.
 On 17 September 2009 Carlisle United agreed to send Kane to Darlington on a monthlong loan deal.
 In February 2011, having been released by Carlisle United, he signed for Belfast club Cliftonville, for whom he scored 11 minutes into his debut – a 2–0 away win over Newry City.

 Following an impressive pre-season, he joined Ballymena United in July 2011 and made his debut against Lisburn Distillery in August 2011 but was sent-off late in the game.
 He scored his first goal for the Sky Blues against his former club, Cliftonville, in September at Solitude.

 After making over 250 league appearances in 10 years, Kane was released by Ballymena United in the summer of 2021.
 On 8 July 2021, it was announced that Kane had signed for NIFL Championship side Dundela.
 Following a health scare during a game for Dundela, on 5 October 2023 it would be announced that Kane would be stepping back from football.